This month a number of new or revised provisions are to be introduced. It is important employers are aware of the new provisions.

-The details of what is required is set out in Section 1 of the Employment Rights Act 1996.
-The written statement should include but not limited to particulars of the name of the employer, the dates of employment, the rate of pay, holiday entitlement, working hours, notice periods, job titles and place of work.
+The details of what is required are set out in Section 1 of the Employment Rights Act 1996.
+The written statement should include but not be limited to particulars of the name of the employer, the dates of employment, the rate of pay, holiday entitlement, working hours, notice periods, job titles and place of work.

 Under the Good Work Plan employers are still required to issue the statement of terms as set out in section 1 of the Employment Rights Act 1996 however the employee will now be entitled to this on day one of their employment.
-It would be wise therefore the statement is prepared well in advance of an employee commencing work.
+It would be wise therefore the statement to be prepared well in advance of an employee commencing work.

 Holiday Pay Calculation Period

 Under the current provisions when calculating the holiday pay for a worker who does not work regular hours an average is used.
 An employer would have to take the average hours worked over the previous 12 weeks.
-This 12 week period is referred to as a pay reference period.
+This 12-week period is referred to as a pay reference period.

 The Good Work Plan will introduce a new pay reference period.
 Employers need to be aware of this when calculating holiday pay.
 Employers will now need to take an average of hours worked over a 52 weeks period or for the full length of employment if less than 52 weeks.
-This is most likely to affect those who are in seasonal work or casual workers with a zero hour contract.
+This is most likely to affect those who are in seasonal work or casual workers with a zero-hour contract.

 As well as the key facts page the Good Work Plan will introduce new pay protections.
-Under the current law agency workers are entitled to receive the same pay and working conditions as actual employees once they have been working for 12 continuous weeks’ in the same role.
+Under the current law, agency workers are entitled to receive the same pay and working conditions as actual employees once they have been working for 12 continuous weeks in the same role.

-Prior to the Good Work Plan there has been no legal obligation for employers to provide any paid time off for grieving parents.
-There is entitlement for employees to take reasonable time off to deal with an emergency however this is unpaid time.
+Before the Good Work Plan, employers had no legal obligation to provide any paid time off for grieving parents.
+There is an entitlement for employees to take reasonable time off to deal with an emergency however this is unpaid time.